tekmarglobal/dart-api-client/docs/ProductApi.md

 <a name="apiproductrecommendproductpost"></a>
 # **ApiProductRecommendProductPost**
-> RestResultOfProductServiceRecommendProductResponse ApiProductRecommendProductPost (ProductServiceRecommendProductRequest body = null)
+> RestResultOfProductServiceRecommendProductResponse ApiProductRecommendProductPost (ProductServiceRecommendProductRequest productServiceRecommendProductRequest = null)